uwcip/pypi/README.md

 ```

 If you want to trigger a rebuild of the index when another repository does something then you can do that with an action
 as well.
-Add this to your other repository:
+Add this to your other repository to trigger a build in this repository:

 ```yaml
   - name: update pypi